ShiftyKitty/Cathals-Playground/README.md

 - Navigation to navigate through website.
 Each navigation element reacts when hovered on
 - Anchor drop navigation added to homepage
 - Video embedded to site.
-- video changes to image when hits mobile
+- Video changes to image when hits mobile
-- schedule collapses when on mobile device
+- Schedule collapses when on mobile device
-- faq have collapsible read more feature
+- Faq have collapsible read more feature
-- testimonials on carrousel
+- Testimonials on carrousel
-- google map of location added to footer on every page
+- Google map of location added to footer on every page
-- gallery consists of images sourced from unsplash.com
+- Gallery consists of images sourced from unsplash.com
-- contact page consists of contact info and contact form
+- Contact page consists of contact info and contact form
-- when you click send on contact page you are brought through to seperate page informing you that message has been sent
+- When you click send on contact page you are brought through to seperate page informing you that message has been sent

 ### Features Left to Implement
-- links for email and tel to be clickable throughout site
+- Links for email and tel to be clickable throughout site
-- contact info added to contact form to be necessary before send button becomes available
+- Contact info added to contact form to be necessary before send button becomes available

-### Features Decided against
+### Features Decided Against
 - Hover over feature on gallery images to allow to take full screen size.
 Did not add anything when implemented
 - Merch addition.
 Could always add gallery but would prefer to add ecom set up at later date perhaps